Moving to Poland: Expat Registration Guide

 Register online at ceidg.gov.pl using your Profil Zaufany.
 The system simultaneously registers you with CEIDG, notifies ZUS (social insurance), GUS (statistics office / REGON number), and the tax authority (NIP assignment).
 All in one submission.

-Student Visa and Temporary Residence Permit for Study - Non-EU Students Only
+Student Visa and Temporary Residence Permit for Study

 - Valid passport